csu-hmc/pitch-moment-compensation/Results/results_README.txt

-Saved graphs and table will go to this directory when running the compensation_test.m
+Saved graphs will go to this directory when running the compensation_test.m